Proposed New 2023 Rates to Support Cleaner Energy, Reliable Service

 Managing Higher Costs

 TEP has been working hard to manage costs in the face of rising prices for equipment, parts, construction materials and other necessities.
-Due to ongoing inflation, consumer prices are now 15 percent above the levels reflected in TEP’s rates.
+Due to ongoing inflation, consumer prices are now more than 15 percent above the levels reflected in TEP’s rates.

 “The cost of providing safe, reliable service is increasing rapidly as inflation exacerbates the impacts of supply chain challenges, regional energy capacity constraints and more extreme weather,” said Susan Gray, TEP’s President and CEO.
-“Our proposed rates are needed to support systems and infrastructure that protect and upgrade our grid, expand our use of cleaner energy and help us serve the expanding energy needs of our growing community.”
+“Our rates are needed to support systems and infrastructure that protect and upgrade our grid, expand our use of cleaner energy and help us serve the expanding energy needs of our growing community.”

 Peak energy demands on our local grid have increased 5.7 percent since 2019, driven by hotter summer weather and the addition of more than 14,000 homes and businesses over the past three years.
 The cost of fuel and wholesale energy also has increased significantly, driving up costs that we pass along to customers without any markup.